Kong/terraform-provider-konnect/docs/resources/gateway_plugin_cors.md

 Optional:

-- `allow_origin_absent` (Boolean) A boolean value that skip cors response headers when origin header of request is empty
+- `allow_origin_absent` (Boolean) A boolean value that skip cors response headers when origin header of request is empty.
+Default: true
 - `credentials` (Boolean) Flag to determine whether the `Access-Control-Allow-Credentials` header should be sent with `true` as the value.
+Default: false
 - `exposed_headers` (List of String) Value for the `Access-Control-Expose-Headers` header.
 If not specified, no custom headers are exposed.
 - `headers` (List of String) Value for the `Access-Control-Allow-Headers` header.
 - `max_age` (Number) Indicates how long the results of the preflight request can be cached, in `seconds`.
 - `methods` (List of String) 'Value for the `Access-Control-Allow-Methods` header.
 Available options include `GET`, `HEAD`, `PUT`, `PATCH`, `POST`, `DELETE`, `OPTIONS`, `TRACE`, `CONNECT`.
 By default, all options are allowed.'
 - `origins` (List of String) List of allowed domains for the `Access-Control-Allow-Origin` header.
 If you want to allow all origins, add `*` as a single value to this configuration field.
 The accepted values can either be flat strings or PCRE regexes.
 - `preflight_continue` (Boolean) A boolean value that instructs the plugin to proxy the `OPTIONS` preflight request to the Upstream service.
+Default: false
 - `private_network` (Boolean) Flag to determine whether the `Access-Control-Allow-Private-Network` header should be sent with `true` as the value.
+Default: false

 <a id="nestedatt--ordering"></a>